The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

 Choose a theme

 The first step is to choose a theme: a template we install in our store that we can use as a starting point for design as you build your own online store.
 The Shopify Theme Store is home to both free and paid themes, each with its own set of styles and features.

 Some themes were made for larger product catalogs, while others are for single-product businesses.
 Others are made for certain industries or types of businesses, such as the Express theme for restaurants.

 Here are some key points to consider when choosing the perfect theme when you build your own store:

 - Consider whether the theme you're looking at has any built-in features you need, like a search bar that auto-completes queries or a section that displays press mentions.
-Keep in mind that you can also find free and paid Shopify apps that add additional functionality to your store.
+Keep in mind that you can also find free and paid Shopify apps that add additional functionality when you create your store website.

 - Don't pick a theme based on colors or fonts.
 These are all things you can customize later.
 You can even make your theme truly unique by hiring a Shopify Expert to customize it for you.